ssmythe/learn_mandarin_chinese/README.md

 ## Yoyo Chinese Video Pinyin Chart
 https://www.yoyochinese.com/chinese-learning-tools/Mandarin-Chinese-pronunciation-lesson/pinyin-chart-table

 If you ever want a refresher on a specific syllable, the Yoyo Chinese Video Pinyin Chart is a great tool.
-Yangyang Cheng goes through the details to sound it correctly.
+Yangyang Cheng goes through the details to sound it correctly with a video for each syllable as well as tone audio files to really nail it.

 # Tools